archive for exhibitions>>

 links>>

 LARS EMBÄCK IS A SWEDISH ARTIST WORKING WITH INSTALLATIONS, DRAWING, PHOTOGRAPHY AND WRITING.
+Born 1955, Gothenburg, Sweden.
+Lives and works in Malmö.

 This is one of the terrible insights of Embäck’s narrative in Family Life: that by losing their memories after their respective traffic accidents, father and mother have also therefore lost their identities.
 In Family Life, as in the series of exhibitions leading up to it, it is precisely to the past that Embäck turns in an attempt to find or perhaps forge the self.
 Embäck, the man and the artist, searches for the past subjectively – as it appears in his memory – and objectively – as it stares out at him from doctor’s reports, photographs and newspaper clippings.
 As Embäck himself said of the Folie à Deux exhibition: »In the working process you gain access to situations that look foreign and impersonal even to yourself.« The past, or a version of it, is then re-created in the present as artwork so that past and present, public and private are complexly merged together.
 What Embäck said in a 1989 article about the viewer and the artwork resonates equally well with his own backward-gaze in Family Life: »The adventure begins and ends in a delimited space at one particular time.
 And the mystery that arises opens itself like a flash of lightning – a borderline event we come upon in the distance between the tangible and the insecure.« In Family Life, remembered events out of the family past are interposed and juxtaposed with objective documents that inform the artist’s understanding and interpretation of his memories, and by necessity, of himself.
 This is the truth, inside and out.